Skip to main content

 Prepare for a rewarding career in health care.

 Do you dream of a career in the medical field, but desire a flexible approach that will help you find clarity during your undergraduate years?
-Susquehanna University’s health care studies minor provides a strong foundation for your future, whether your passion leads to cutting-edge research or hands-on patient care.
+Susquehanna University’s pre-health professions minor provides a strong foundation for your future, whether your passion leads to cutting-edge research or hands-on patient care.

 At Susquehanna, your journey starts with an advisor who helps you tailor your courses to match your strengths and career goals, whether you are preparing for graduate school or exploring different options within health care.
 With two required internships, you’ll gain hands-on experience and an impressive resume to guide your next steps.